How to evaluate QA companies for marketplace and auction software

 Anti-Sniping Logic

 Most auction platforms implement bid extensions to prevent last-second sniping.
 On Finds, we use a 2-minute extension when a bid arrives in the final 2 minutes.
 Testing this requires precise timing control, concurrent bid simulation, and verification that extensions chain correctly when multiple bids arrive in rapid succession.
-Your QA partner should be able to script these scenarios reliably.
+The QA team should be able to script these scenarios reliably.

 Bid Deposit and Authorization